Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 1. The Parsec client sends an initial API request to the server
 2. The server sends a confirmation email to the user containing a link with a validation token.
 3. The user clicks on the link in the email, which open the Parsec client
-4. The Parsec client sends a second API request withe the validation token to the server.
+4. The Parsec client sends a second API request with the validation token to the server.
 5. The server proceed with the actual operation.

 Hence the need to define a new type of URL link: `ParsecAccountActionAddr`.